dcast0607/Personal-Weather-App/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```

+## Implementation

+**Revision 1:**
+The first thing we will focus on will be building on the homepage.
+- Add html elements that will contain our data.
+- Add CSS stylings to modify the layout of the page and to make sure that it is intuitive to use.
+- Prep the HTML elements that will be used in our javascript.

+(We will be using bootstrap to make it easier to create some of our HTML elements and to help with the formatting.)